Coherent-Partners/spark-python-sdk/docs/readme.md

 ## HTTP Response

 The SDK is built on top of the [httpx](https://pypi.org/project/httpx) library, which provides an elegant, feature-rich HTTP module.
+The SDK built a layer on top of it to simplify the process of making HTTP requests to the Spark platform.

-As of now, I only leverage the synchronous methods.
+Presently, only the synchronous HTTP methods are supported.
 Hence, all the methods under `Spark.Client()` are synchronous and return an `HttpResponse` object with the following properties:

 - `status`: HTTP status code
 - `data`: Data returned by the API if any (usually JSON)
 - `buffer`: Binary content returned by the API if any
 - `headers`: Response headers

+> [!NOTE]
+> Sometimes, the SDK may return a modified version of the Spark API response for
+> better readability and ease of use.
+Keep an eye out on the `data` property
+> when accessing the response data.
+>
-As a side note, I intend to leverage the asynchronous methods [in the future](./roadmap.md) to provide a more efficient way to interact with the Spark platform.
+> As a side note, we intend to leverage the asynchronous methods [in the future](./roadmap.md)
+> to provide a more efficient way to interact with the Spark platform.

 ## HTTP Error